Carton: Popular Amongst the Rest?

 What’s it Used For Now?

-Because of their versatility, demand from the industry soon grew for folding cartons that could hold larger and heavier contents.
+Because of their versatility, demand from the industry soon grew for folding cartons that could hold more substantial and heavier contents.

 Corrugated fiberboard was then developed and proved to be the ideal substitute for cardboard.
 Working on the same principles as cardboard cartons, corrugated cardboard is capable of storing and protecting contents that weigh dozens of pounds.